uber-go/flagoverride/README.md

-Please be aware that usual GoLang flag creation rules apply, i.e., if there are duplication in flag names (in the flattened case it's more likely to happen unless the caller make due dilligence to create the struct properly), it panics.
+Please be aware that usual GoLang flag creation rules apply, i.e., if there are duplication in flag names (in the flattened case it's more likely to happen unless the caller make due diligence to create the struct properly), it panics.

-Note that not all types can have command line flags created for. map, channel and function type will not defien a flag corresponding to the field.
+Note that not all types can have command line flags created for.

+`map`, `channel` and function type will not define a flag corresponding to the field.

 Pointer types are properly handled and slice type will create multi-value command line flags.

-That is, e.g. if a field foo's type is []int, one can use --foo 10 --foo 15 --foo 20 to override this field value to be []int{10, 15, 20}.
-For now, only []int, []string and []float64 are supported in this fashion.
+That is, e.g. if a field foo's type is `[]int`, one can use --foo 10 --foo 15 --foo 20 to override this field value to be `[]int{10, 15, 20}`.
+For now, only `[]int`, `[]string` and `[]float64` are supported in this fashion.

 <hr>
 Released under the [MIT License](LICENSE.txt).